ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/shared_components/quantum_yield.md

 * 9 moles of photons are needed when calculations are based on ATP requirements, giving
   $\phi_0=1/9$.

-These theoretical maxima are not necessarily directly used in calculating light use
+These theoretical maxima are typically modified when calculating light use efficiency to capture limitations on achieving the theoretical maximum yield:
-efficiency:

 * The values of $\phi_0$ are often adjusted to include other components of light capture.
 For example, {cite:t}`Stocker:2020dh` include a factor for incomplete leaf